Etipriya/tri-via-hub/docs/NOTES.md

 11. Insert: Insert rating for a quiz(authenticated)
 12. Store: Store the score for a quiz (authenticated)
 13. View: AVG Score for a quiz (authenticated)
-14. Update: Add/remove quiz to/from favorites
+14. Update: Add/remove quiz to/from favorites (authenticated)

 ### MVP +